 - Auditorium: Cellar Bar

-Early 2018 saw Nick return to the live circuit with a newly formed solo set featuring quadraphonic sound & re-imaginations of songs pre-chosen, by request, by Nick’s fan base.
+Early 2018 saw Nick return to the live circuit with a newly formed solo set featuring re-imaginations of songs chosen by Nick’s fan base.
 The ‘100 Things’ tour proved to be a hugely successful return to the stage with all but a handful of shows selling out.

-The 58 FORDWYCH ROAD shows run over two halves.
-The first will see Nick delve into the deluge of songs he heard direct from the greats when growing up.
-In the second Nick will trace the journey of how these luminary figures’ music evolved & helped shape popular music beyond the sixties & revisit the eternal themes that run from then to now in songs of his own fine repertoire.
+The 58 Fordwych Road show runs over two halves.
+The first will see Nick delve into that great era of songs he heard direct from the greats when growing up.
+Then in the second Nick will trace the journey of how these luminary figures’ music evolved and helped shape popular music beyond the sixties and revisit the eternal themes that run from then to now in songs of his own fine repertoire.

 Running Time: approx 120 + interval